alvaradoarturo/soccer-stats-database/README.md

 ## Features
 - Add Player: A form to add new players to the database, capturing details such as player name, team, position, goals, assists, and nationality.
-- Update Player: A form to add update players in the database using details such as player name, team, goals, assists, and nationality.
+- Update Player: A form to update players in the database using details such as player name, team, goals, assists, and nationality.
 - Delete Player: A form to delete players in the database using details such as player name, team, and nationality.
 - Search Players: A search interface with dropdown menus to filter players by country, team, position, and sort results by most goals or assists.
 - Database: MySQL database to store detailed information about players, teams, leagues, and national teams.